xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab01/Lab01-Implementing-Microsoft-Identity-lab-answer-key/06-Exercise-5-Implementing-authorization-to-consume-an-API.md

 1. Download the sample project for Node.js:

     1. To run the project by using a local web server, such as Node.js, download the project files to your **C:/Labfiles** directory.

-Visit [https://github.com/Azure-Samples/active-directory-javascript-graphapi-v2/releases](https://github.com/Azure-Samples/active-directory-javascript-graphapi-v2/releases) and select the latest release: **Source code
-(zip)**.
+        Visit [https://github.com/Azure-Samples/active-directory-javascript-graphapi-v2/releases](https://github.com/Azure-Samples/active-directory-javascript-graphapi-v2/releases) and download the latest release: **Source code (zip)**.

 1. Navigate to where the download zip file is and unblock file.